 - Fun ideas that won’t cost you a penny

 - Virgin Experience Days

 Get free entertainment

 Just go to the BBC website where you can apply for free tickets to tour and live events, check out new music with promotional events, or be in the audience of your favourite TV show.
-Another great site is Lost In TV where you can apply for tickets to other TV network shows like The Chase and The Paul O’Grady Show.
+Another great site is Lost In TV where you can apply for tickets to other TV network shows like Top Gear and The Masked Singer.
 Add yourself to their mailing list to receive updates on any new dates of upcoming shows.

 Free entry Museums and galleries

 People often forget that here are plenty of museums and art galleries that are absolutely free for everyone to enjoy so catch an exhibition near you.
 London is home to some of the most famous museums in the world and a great starting point is the national collections – for information on national collections in London, the north of England, Wales and Scotland check out Visit Britain.